-Crown molding can be a little tricky with all the cuts and angles.
+There is something about crown molding, it adds such an elegance to a room and it doesn’t have to be tricky!
 My fabulous hubby figured out a way to bypass all that craziness and install double stacked crown molding while achieving the same results, if not better.
 We have used this method in the Guest Room and the tops of our kitchen cabinets .

 Prep molding with a light sand and paint

 Measure how far down you want the baseboards

 Mark wall with tape or pencil. (the little nails are there to help keep the wood in place, this is optional)

 Measure width of walls and make your cuts using a 45 degree angle